 If water is taken into the pipe from a depth of about 5 meters below the water surface at the same atmospheric pressure, the water surface inside the pipe will stop at the same height as the water surface outside the pipe.

-The water surface outside the pipe rises and falls due to waves and swell, but the water surface inside the pipe hardly moves because it takes in stationary water from a depth of about 5 meters.
+The water surface outside the pipe rises and falls due to wind and waves, but the water surface inside the pipe hardly moves because it takes in stationary water from a depth of about 5 meters.

 Click here for more details of KENDRAFT.